Lord John Stevens QPM

-International Security Advisor to the Prime Minister, Lord John Stevens QPM is highly regarded as the most successful Commissioner of the Metropolitan Police, who provides a thought provoking and astute after dinner speech.
+Lord John Stevens QPM is highly regarded as the most successful Commissioner of the Metropolitan Police.
+He provides a thought provoking and astute after dinner speech.

 On risk and security, his approach is characteristically pragmatic.
 Whether the threat is from terrorism or fraud, he advocates thorough risk assessment rather than allowing a culture of risk aversion to take root.
 Risks must be identified, evaluated, controlled and monitored.
 Lord Stevens is a board member of Travelex, BAA, Quest and LGC – the leading provider of chemical, biochemical and forensic analysis.
 After investigating alleged transfer irregularities on behalf of the Football Association, he has also been asked to look into horse-doping in Olympic show jumping and ‘leaks’ in Formula One.